Morton D. May: Other Philanthropy

 When May returned from the service, he found the ten-year-old plans for the Gateway Arch National Park languishing.
 He joined the effort for the riverfront memorial, and in 1959 was made president of what was then known as the Jefferson National Expansion Memorial Association.
 He was instrumental in the construction of the Gateway Arch.

 May headed fund drives for the Pius XII memorial Library at St. Louis University, and the development of a new Jewish Community Centers Association campus in St. Louis County.
-He was on the Washington University board of trustees, the boards of the United Fund, the Regional Commerce and Growth Association, and Civic Progress Inc. He was commissioner for the Art Museum and a member of Friends of Laumeier Sculpture Park.
+He was on the board of trustees of Washington University in St. Louis, the boards of the United Fund, the Regional Commerce and Growth Association, and Civic Progress Inc. He was commissioner for the Art Museum and a member of Friends of Laumeier Sculpture Park.
 He was chairman of the board of the St. Louis Symphony for eight years.
 He used his influence at the National Park Service, (the director and he were old fishing buddies, his friendship with the man had also been instrumental in getting the Arch completed) to get funding for the symphony to play at the Arch.
 His dedication to music in St. Louis did not end with the symphony.
 He also saved the Dance Concert Society from bankruptcy.

-In the early 1960s May organized the Arts and Education Council in St. Louis because the United Way decided to stop funding cultural organizations to concentrate on health and welfare agencies.
+In the early 1960s, May organized the Arts and Education Council in St. Louis because the United Way decided to stop funding cultural organizations to concentrate on health and welfare agencies.

 The Boy Scouts of America were always important to him.
 He was instrumental in the acquisition and development of the St. Louis Council's Beaumont Reservation near Eureka, Missouri and the S-F Scout Ranch near Knob Lick, MO.
 He was also a member of the Boy Scout National Executive Board.

 Awards and honors

 President Richard Nixon offered him the chairmanship of the National Council on the Arts, an advisory committee to the National Endowment for the Arts.
 He turned it down so that he could stay in St. Louis.

 He was awarded the Levee Stone for his efforts on behalf of downtown Saint Louis, and Washington University's William Greenleaf Eliot Society Award.
 For his work on behalf of the Boy Scouts, he was given two of their top awards, the Silver Antelope and the Silver Beaver.
 He was also given honorary degrees at Webster University, University of Missouri at St. Louis, and Drury College.
-In 1959 the St. Louis Globe-Democrat unanimously chose him as Man Of The Year.
+In 1959, the St. Louis Globe-Democrat unanimously chose him as Man of the Year.